musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/list.md

 [..]

-After which your local database of Formation and Flight Plans will contain all remote Formation Instances and their configurations as well.
+After which your local database of Formations and Flights will contain all remote Formation Instances as well.

 Usage: seaplane[EXE] formation list [OPTIONS]

 Options:
   -F, --fetch
-          Fetch remote Formation Instances and create/synchronize with local Plan Definitions prior to listing (by default only local Plans are displayed)
+          Fetch remote Formation Instances and synchronize local DB prior to running this command

           [aliases: sync, synchronize]